 1. Don’t eat anything that you know that may irritate your system.
 For most people this means avoiding spicy meals such as hot curries, chilli con carne etc.

 2. Eat something that you know will ‘bung you up’ a bit.
-For me, I’ve learned its rice and sausages – it reliably does the trick.
+For me, I’ve learned it’s rice and sausages – it reliably does the trick.

 3. Don’t drink alcohol the night before a shoot.
 Not only does this change your constitution, but it may not be out of your system before the early start, which is not acceptable for anyone driving, let alone those carrying firearms.